ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 The usage behaviors that are not permitted include, but are not limited to, these behaviors:

-* The use of pipeline jobs or workers for general compute behaviors, such as Bitcoin mining, distributed denial-of-service attacks, and malicious or offensive behavior to other clients or users within the {{site.data.keyword.Bluemix_notm}} platform or general internet users.
+* The use of pipeline jobs or workers for general compute behaviors, such as Bitcoin mining, distributed denial-of-service attacks, and malicious or offensive behavior to other clients or users within the {{site.data.keyword.cloud_notm}} platform or general internet users.
 * The use in the normal development process for sites or services that promote hate speech, or other activities that violate the [IBM Business Conduct Guidelines](https://www.ibm.com/investor/att/pdf/BCG_accessible_2020.pdf){: external}.
 * The use of event-generated behavior for malicious intrusion or attacks against {{site.data.keyword.cloud_notm}} or other sites.